Claims Centre not releasing funds to some states 'politically-vitiated narrative', says Sitharaman | Politics

 Sitharaman added that no Union finance minister can play with the Finance Commission's recommendations.

-''This is just not a possibility that any finance minister can intervene to say that 'I don't like this state, stop payment'.
-No way.
+''This is just not a possibility that any finance minister can intervene to say that 'I don't like this state, stop payment' ...
 It can't happen that way.
 The system is well placed,'' she said.

 There have been reports that Karnataka Deputy Chief Minister DK Shivakumar said the Congress' state unit -- including all MLAs, MLCs and MPs -- will protest against the Union government on February 7 in New Delhi for not allocating proper funds to the state in the interim Budget.